Here are tips and resources that I used to decorate the staircase at Christmas in the center of our historic home.

 Right at the entrance to the office, I have this entire set of reindeer.

-The straw ones I bought at Target this year and I found the tiny wooden reindeer at Wayfair years ago.
+The straw ones I bought at Target last year and I found the tiny wooden reindeer at Wayfair years ago.

 I know you aren’t supposed to have room favorites.

 You are supposed to love them all equally.

 And try to.
 I really do.

 It’s just when I’m handing out the Christmas joy and decorations.

 I save a little something special for this space.

 Merry Christmas from my favorite room to yours. 🙂

 disclosure: affiliate links are used in this post.